How to Become a Travel Nurse in Florida: Mapping Out What It Takes

-By now, you know that to work as a nurse, you’ll need to obtain state licensure.
-State legislatures have the power to define the scope of nursing practice in their state, and each state or territory has its own Board of Nursing for setting licensure standards.
+State legislatures have the power to define the scope of nursing practice in their state, and each state or territory has its own nursing boards that set state licensure standards.

 Because each state defines its scope of nursing differently, it’s possible that a travel nurse will have to hold multiple licenses or get a temporary license for a period of work.
 However, this is not true of all states.
-Currently, 39 states operate through a mutual licensure recognition “compact” that allows licensed nurses in these states to practice in other “compact” nursing license states.3 That said, most non-compact licensure states offer a relatively streamlined path for nurses in good standing to obtain state licensure and practice.
+If you work in one of the 39 states gathered under the “compact” (a mutual license recognition deal), many state licenses can be enough.3

 Is travel nursing right for me?
 Important considerations